Particular/docs.particular.net/transports/selecting.md

 ### Advantages

-- A fully managed, turn-key infrastructure.
+- Fully managed, turn-key infrastructure
-- Ease of scaling.
+- Ease of scaling
-- Ease of feature selection.
+- Ease of feature selection
 - Supports message transactions.
-Other Azure queueing technologies do not.
+Other Azure queueing technologies do not
-- Up to 1MB message size.
+- Up to 1MB message size
-- More native capabilities, such as delayed message delivery, which requires an [outbox](/nservicebus/outbox) when using some other transports.
+- More native capabilities, such as delayed message delivery, which requires an [outbox](/nservicebus/outbox) when using some other transports

 ### Disadvantages

-- Requires careful monitoring of costs, although the transport does provide features for throttling throughput.
+- Requires careful monitoring of costs, although the transport does provide features for throttling throughput
-- On-premises development and testing is not possible.
+- On-premises development and testing is not possible
-- Message processing time is limited to 5 minutes.
+- Message processing time is limited to 5 minutes
-- Relies on TCP, which may require opening additional ports in a firewall.
+- Relies on TCP, which may require opening additional ports in a firewall

 ### When to select this transport

-- When the application is running on Windows Azure.
+- When the application is running on Windows Azure
-- For enterprise messaging features such as additional reliability.
+- For enterprise messaging features such as additional reliability
-- When messages are too large for Azure Storage Queues.
+- When messages are too large for Azure Storage Queues
-- When elastic scaling is required.
+- When elastic scaling is required

 ## Azure Storage Queues

-Azure Storage Queues has less features than Azure Service Bus but can be more cost effective.
+Azure Storage Queues has fewer features than Azure Service Bus but can be more cost effective.

 ### Advantages

-- A fully managed, turn-key infrastructure.
+- Fully managed, turn-key infrastructure
-- Can store very large numbers of messages (up to the 200 TB limit of the related Azure Storage account) although this should not be required in most scenarios.
+- Can store a very large number of messages (up to the 200 TB limit of the related Azure Storage account) although this should not be required in most scenarios
-- A very low price per message.
+- Low price per message
-- A very high level of availability.
+- High level of availability

 ### Disadvantages